-View towards right bank at the KSEF on September 1, 2021
+Upstream view of the KSEF on September 14, 2021

 In 2021, GFA in partnership with researchers from Simon Fraser University (led by Dr. Vicki Marlatt) will be building on the KSEF infrastructure and scientific program to include the monitoring of Kitwanga River salmon stocks using environmental DNA (eDNA).
 The program was first initiated in 2020, but was cut short by the high water flows that compromised the fence in August of the same year.
 For 2021, researchers will quantify the number of fish passing the KSEF fish fence based on the eDNA samples collected from the